"Making your money work smarter for you."

 Ally had its beginnings almost a century ago when they focused on auto financing.
 Fast forward to today, when their products include online banking, credit and lending, and wealth management.

 How successful is the company?
 As of June 30, 2019, they had an impressive $180.4 billion in assets from consumer, commercial and corporate customers.

 High-yield online savings accounts often give you the best of both worlds.
 That is, easy access to your money without being locked in as well as a decent return in terms of interest.

 This online bank also has securities brokerage and investment advisory services.
 The wealth management and brokerage platforms have both self-directed and managed investment offerings for people with any amount of money to invest.

-Ally Invest also offers some other unique features, like options trading and forex trading for those who are interested.
+Ally Invest also offers some other unique features, like bonds and forex trading for those who are interested.
 They have grown to offer a diversified collection of products and services related to your overall financial life.

 This platform gives users access to nearly 45,000 ATMs, all of them free of charge.
 They are FDIC insured up to $250,000 per depositor.